DynamicGenetics/Epicosm_legacy/README.md

                       harvests.
 These can be imported into another instance of MongoDB with `mongoimport`, see MongoDB documentation for details.

-`--get_following`       Create a database of the users that are
+`--get_friends`.
+Create a database of the users that are
                       being followed by the accounts in your user_list.
                       (This process can be very slow, especially if your users are prolific followers.)
 You will also get